1 Legal and regulatory framework

-Major changes to the mining landscape relate to the enactment of the Code on Subsoil and Subsoil Use as described in questions 1.6 and 2.1.
+Major changes to the mining landscape relate to the enactment of the Subsoil Code as described in questions 1.6 and 2.1.

 11.2 How would you describe the current mining landscape and prevailing trends in your jurisdiction?
 Are any new developments anticipated in the next 12 months, including any proposed legislative reforms?

 In our view, the current legal framework is more straightforward and investor friendly than its predecessor.
-The Code on Subsoil and Subsoil Use itself is quite new and has fundamentally reformed the subsoil use legislation.
+The Subsoil Code itself is quite new and has fundamentally reformed the subsoil use legislation.

-The competent authority has announced that amendments to the subsoil use legislation are being prepared and will be published by the end of 2020.
+The competent authority has announced that a concept of amendments to the subsoil use legislation is being prepared and will be published by the end of 2020.

 12 Tips and traps